API

 wait_loop(func: Callable[[ska_sdp_config.config.Transaction], bool], time_to_ready: int = 0) None

 Wait loop to check the status of the processing block.
-It also updates the processing block state with deployment statuses and errors captured in data flows for realtime scripts.
+It also updates the processing block state with deployment statuses and errors captured in data flows.

 Parameters: